-(e) "Urban Renewal Project" shall mean undertakings and activities of a municipality in an urban renewal area for the elimination and for the prevention of the development or spread of slums and blight, and may involve slum clearance and redevelopment in an urban renewal area, or rehabilitation or conservation in an urban renewal area, or any combination or part thereof in accordance with an urban renewal plan.
-Such undertakings and activities may include
+(e) "Urban Renewal Project" shall mean undertakings and activities of a municipality in an urban renewal rea for the elimination and for the prevention of the development or spread of slums and blight and may involve slum clearance and redevelopment in an urban renewal area, or rehabilitation or conservation in an urban renewal plan.
+Such undertakings and activities may include:

-- (1) acquisition of a slum area or a blighted area or portion thereof; - (2) demolition and removal of buildings and improvements;
+(1) acquisition of s slum area or a blighted area or portion thereof;

+(2) demolition and removal of buildings and improvements;

-(3) installation, construction or reconstruction of streets, utilities, parks, playgrounds, and other improvements necessary for carrying out in the urban renewal area the urban renewal objectives of this subheading in accordance with the urban renewal plan;
+(3) installation, construction or reconstruction of streets, utilities, parks, playgrounds and other improvements necessary for carrying out in the urban renewal area the urban renewal objectives of this municipality itself, as its fair value for uses in accordance with the urban renewal plan.

-(4) disposition of any property acquired in the urban renewal area including sale, initial leasing or retention by the municipality itself, at its fair value for uses in accordance with the urban renewal plan;
+(4) disposition of any property acquired in the urban renewal area including sale, initial leasing or retention by the municipality itself, at its fair value for uses in accordance with the urban renewal plan.